 How much is an Audi A6?

 A 2021 Audi A6 45 TSFI Premium Plus trim seems like a great way to go.
 That trim is made even sweeter this year with the inclusion of the formerly optional Adaptive Cruise Assist including Audi active lane assist.
 It also has the Virtual Cockpit and 705 watts of B&O audio.
 The Individual Contour Seating package is worth considering for the extra comfort and support.
 For individualists with deeper pockets, the A6 Allroad is a unique alternative to a five-passenger SUV like the Q5.
 As with the A6 sedan, we’d probably aim for a Premium Plus model with the Executive package.
+For the performance-minded, the S6 is an alluring sleeper.
+And if you have the deep pockets and desire, the RS 6 is one very, very special station wagon whose low numbers should keep it valuable in the future.
 Find an Audi A6 for sale